 Find more to do:

 Visit the Brockville & 1000 Islands Tourism website for more information on area attractions, and check out their event calendar for other special events happening while you will be in the city.
-You can also download (or request a copy in the mail) of the 2019 Brockville Visitor Guide.
+You can also download (or request a copy in the mail) of their annual Brockville & 1000 Islands Visitor Guide.

 There are lot of other great things for you to do while you are visiting Brockville during the festival weekend, and if you haven’t been to Brockville in the last few years there are tons of new attractions to check out!